deffonotfari/IslamicQuizzes/README.md

 ## Feedback

-If you have any feedback, please reach out to us at alamfariha560@gmail.com
+If you have any feedback, please reach out to alamfariha560@gmail.com